wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 ## Documentation

+1. A matrix of links to documentation for each specific version is at:

+   <a target="_blank" href="https://support.tricentis.com/community/manuals_archive.do">https://support.tricentis.com/community/manuals_archive.do</a>

+   Click the "Enter" under the <strong>Online</strong> heading associated with each version, for an URL such as this for version 12.1:

+   <a target="_blank" href="https://support.tricentis.com/community/manuals_detail.do?lang=en&version=12.1.0&url=resources/webhelp/cover_web.htm">https://support.tricentis.com/community/manuals_detail.do?lang=en&version=12.1.0&url=resources/webhelp/cover_web.htm</a>

+   PROTIP: This is preferred because if you have a question, you have a URL to a specific page that can be easily shared with Support and others.

-Documentation is available both <a target="_blank" href="https://support.tricentis.com/community/manuals_detail.do?lang=en&version=12.1.0&url=resources/webhelp/cover_web.htm">On-line</a> and, alternately, off-line after download:
+   Alternately, off-line after download:

-1. Create a folder to hold Tosca stuff and cd to it.
+1. Create a folder on your machine to hold files and cd into it.
 1. Get to the documentation download page at:

-   <a target="_blank" href="https://support.tricentis.com/community/downloads.do">https://support.tricentis.com/community/downloads.do</a> or<br />
+   <a target="_blank" href="https://support.tricentis.com/community/downloads.do">https://support.tricentis.com/community/downloads.do</a>
-   <a target="_blank" href="https://support.tricentis.com/community/manuals_archive.do">https://support.tricentis.com/community/manuals_archive.do</a>

 1. Click to download "Tricentis Tosca 12.1 Documentation.zip" (the latest version as of this writing).